 Health Assistant/Pre-Nursing Shop 1 is an extension of the health assistant exploratory program.
 It deals with the study of direct care careers and community health careers.
 Beginning skills, shop safety and first aid, and communication skills are introduced in the shop 1 program.
-Selected on-site clinical observations are provided through the use of local health care agencies when possible.
-A shop uniform is required.
-All students will be fitted for uniforms at this time to facilitate a smooth transition to sophomore shop.
+Students will become OSHA certified, obtaining the 10-hour Safety in Healthcare credential.

-This course is designed to build an awareness of the many dimensions of the health care field.
+The Health Assisting/Pre-Nursing 10th grade shop is designed to build an awareness of the many dimensions of the healthcare field.
 Special emphasis is placed on developing professionalism, work ethics, and interpersonal skills.
 Concepts of growth and development, nutrition, infection control, OSHA, HIPAA, anatomy and physiology, and beginning Certified Nursing Assistant skills are introduced.
-Clinical experiences may include the following: preschool classrooms, adult day care centers, nursing homes, assisted living facilities, and various allied health care facilities.
+Students have the opportunity to become certified in basic life support for healthcare providers.
+Clinical observation experiences may include the following: adult day care centers, nursing homes, and assisted living facilities,.
 English Language Arts is incorporated into the curriculum to enhance written communication and health documentation.
 Math skills are incorporated to strengthen the ability to do medical calculations.
-The primary goal is to develop an awareness of the roles and responsibilities of the health assistant as part of the health team, and to use this as a foundation of the health care ladder which will enable students to successfully continue on to shop 3.
-Under the direction of the Medical Assisting instructor, the students are introduced to the role of the Medical Assistant in a medical practice or outpatient setting.
-The clinical procedures and techniques will include admitting a patient to the office, assisting with examinations and clinical procedures, communication skills, and measuring and recording vital signs.
-Students will also learn sterile technique, audiometry and visual screening.
+The primary goal is to develop an awareness of the roles and responsibilities of the health assistant as part of the health team, and to use this as a foundation of the healthcare ladder which will enable students to successfully continue on to 11th grade shop.